Retatrutide Side Effects: Complete Guide (What to Expect & How to Manage)

 • Adequate sleep reduces fatigue

-• Consider injecting before bed (sleep through nausea)
+• Consider injecting before bed (sleep through nausea peak)

 The Risk-Benefit Calculation